Chengdu Tea Culture (Quick Guide for First-Time Visitors)

 The experience is everything happening around you.

-A Small Observed Detail
+A Small Detail That Explains Chengdu Tea Culture

 In a neighborhood teahouse: